Voice Input

 There are three ways to start voice dictation:

 - Mic button.
 Each agent panel has its own mic button in the hybrid input bar.
-Standalone Notes panels have a separate floating mic button at the bottom-right of the editor in Edit and Split modes.
-Click the button to start recording for that panel.
+Click it to start recording for that panel.

-- Action palette: search for "Toggle Voice Dictation" in the action palette.
+- Action palette: search for "Toggle Voice Dictation".

-While recording, the mic button shows an animated ring that pulses with your audio level.
-A square stop icon replaces the mic icon.
-Click it again or press the shortcut to stop recording.
+While recording, the mic button shows an animated ring that pulses with your audio level, and a square stop icon replaces the mic icon.
+Click it again or press the shortcut to stop.
 In agent input bars, pressing Enter also stops recording and triggers the wait-before-submit flow.
-In Notes panels, Enter just inserts a newline (see Dictation in Notes Panels).
+Press Escape to cancel an active recording; the text dictated so far stays in place.

 Text appears in the input bar as you speak.
-Interim (in-progress) transcription shows at reduced opacity, then solidifies once Deepgram confirms the final text.
-The session goes through five states: idle, connecting (up to 10 seconds), recording, finishing (up to 3 seconds to drain final text), and then back to idle.
+Interim (in-progress) transcription shows at reduced opacity, then solidifies once the transcription is final.
+The session moves through five states: idle, connecting (up to 10 seconds), recording, finishing (up to 3 seconds to drain final text), and back to idle.

 Toolbar Indicator

 When a recording session is active, a mic icon appears in the global toolbar with a pulsing accent dot and elapsed time in M:SS format.
 The tooltip shows which project and worktree is recording.
-Clicking the toolbar indicator focuses the panel where recording is happening, but it doesn't stop the session.
+Clicking the indicator focuses the panel where recording is happening.
+It doesn't stop the session.

 Submitting While Recording